Jump to topic

 A cold sore (HSV-1) is contagious if an oozing blister is present.
 However, the sore is not contagious if it has completely scabbed.

 The cause of a canker sore is difficult to pinpoint, but it could be linked to food allergies, acidic conditions, oral health habits, or even a small cut.
 Women are also more likely to develop canker sores, but the reason why is unknown.
-Common risk factors include:

 Brushing twice a day, flossing at least once a day, and rinsing the mouth regularly kills bacteria and keeps the mouth healthy.
 To avoid them, it is also important to limit hard, crunchy, unhealthy, or irritating foods (acidic).

 Canker sores may develop after having dental work done.
 Sports injuries, brushing the teeth excessively, small cuts, and accidental cheek biting can also cause them.
+Dental appliances, such as braces and dentures, can also cause canker sores.

 Acidic foods, spicy foods, coffee, strawberries, eggs, nuts, eggplants, cheese, tomatoes, and gluten may cause allergic reactions in some people.
 These reactions can lead to the formation of canker sores.